jhcpeixoto/TXAdminINGAME/README.md

 To have the latest features always make sure you are using the LATEST (not latest recommended nor optional) version of FXServer artifacts.

-No, i did not make txAdmin
-# txAdmin is mantained and created by Tabarra, big props to you buddy https://github.com/tabarra/txAdmin

 # When using some features that require inputs, u need to alt tab sometimes because the txAdmin popups are made in JS, so it creates an external window.